By: HISTORY.com Editors

 Fred W. McDarrah/Getty Images

-An unidentified group of young people celebrate outside the boarded-up Stonewall Inn after the riots.
-The bar opened the night after the riots, although it did not serve alcohol.
-More and more supporters gathered outside the bar, chanting slogans like “gay power” and “we shall overcome.”
+Young people gather outside the boarded-up Stonewall Inn after the riots.
+The bar opened on June 29 but didn’t serve alcohol.
+Supporters gathered outside, chanting slogans like “gay power” and “we shall overcome.”

 Fred W. McDarrah/Getty Images